mobizt/ESP_SSLClient/README.md

 * **Supports all Arduino devices with enough program flash space (128k or more).**

-* **First and only one SSL Client library that support SSL/TLS connection upgrades.**
+* **First and only one SSL Client library that supports SSL/TLS connection upgrades.**

 * **Support STARTTLS in Email application.**